Meet our Team

 Veterinary Care Assistant

 Hannah worked in property development before deciding on a change of direction and training as a veterinary care assistant.
 She loves seeing our patients improve and progress, and is committed to making the pets in her care feel at ease.
 Outside of work, she regularly volunteers as a hydro therapy assistant.
+She is currently studying to be a Vet Nurse.

 Veterinary Care Assistant